Superalgos/Superalgos/README.md

 ### Pre-Requisites

-1. If you don't have it yet, [install Node.js.](https://nodejs.org/en/download/)
+1. If you don't have it yet, [download install Node.js.](https://nodejs.org/en/download/)
-2. If you don't have it yet, [install Git.](https://git-scm.com/downloads)
+2. If you don't have it yet, [download install Git.](https://git-scm.com/downloads)

 ### App Setup